 It’s believed that the herb increases the flow of blood to the wound site, thereby providing the oxygen and nutrients essential for tissue regeneration.
 Additionally, this herb, with its high amount of flavonoids, can help reduce inflammation, speeding up the stages of healing.
 These flavonoids also fight off bacteria, viruses, and other harmful foreign invaders, protecting against wound infection.

-Inflammation relief: Calendula Officinalis ointment applied to the skin reduces painful swelling and irritation associated with radiation therapy in breast cancer patients.
+The anti-inflammatory properties of calendula can be helpful in treating a wide variety of inflammatory conditions, such as arthritis, gastrointestinal inflammation, and menstrual cramps.
+Also, Calendula Officinalis ointment applied to the skin reduces painful swelling and irritation associated with radiation therapy in breast cancer patients.

 Applying it to an open wound: It is not recommended to apply it to an open wound without the supervision of a healthcare provider.